ddc-datascience/Prework/index.md

 # DataCamp Access

 We have partnered with DataCamp to provide you with a free account while you're in the bootcamp.
 Some of our prework is done through DataCamp.
-You will have access to all DataCamp offerings, so feel free to supplement your learning with other DataCamp offerings (if you have the time).
+You will have access to all DataCamp offerings, so feel free to supplement your learning with other DataCamp offerings (as time allows).

 # Prework Schedule